-We bring learning to life and give your pupils the opportunity to experience nature hands-on by using our incredible collection of artefacts and sometimes live animals.
+All our workshops bring learning to life and give your pupils the opportunity to experience nature hands-on by using our incredible collection of artefacts and sometimes live animals.

-Before your children get too excited, we should point out that in line with the BIAZA (British and Irish Association of Zoos and Aquariums) ‘Guidelines on Animal Handling’, we don’t include animal handling for any classes containing Reception age children (children under the age of 5), although we may still bring the animals into the classroom for the children to look at.
+But, before your children get too excited, we should point out that in line with the BIAZA (British and Irish Association of Zoos and Aquariums) ‘Guidelines on Animal Handling’, we don’t include animal handling for any classes containing Reception age children (children under the age of 5), although we may still bring the animals into the classroom for the children to look at.
 Click here for more information on animal handling.

 Most of our workshops are 50 minutes long (our question and answer sessions last for 30 minutes) and we run them at 4 time slots on each week day during term time (10.30; 11.30; 1.00; 2.00).
 We have three classrooms and take a maximum of 20 pupils in each.
 Click here for our prices.